7 Popular Christmas Scriptures To Teach Your Kids

 But if that’s the main focus of your family’s Christmas season… you are missing what really matters.

-The Advent and Christmas season is a GREAT time for family discipleship!
 There are popular Christmas Bible verses that are easy to talk about during this time of year.
 It is a prime opportunity to disciple your kids and teach them Scripture.

 And yes, every Bible passage is powerful and meaningful.
 But since it’s Christmas time, why not choose popular Christmas Scriptures that help your children actually learn the full Christmas story?